milesian/BigBang/README.md

 ```clojure
 [action-function action-arg0 action-arg1 action-arg2 ...]
 ```
-Actions must at least receive the component instance to update (and anymore args) and have to return the component updated
+BigBang actions are defined as common stuartsierra/update-system actions: at least receive the component instance to update (and anymore args) and have to return the component updated
 ```
 (defn your-action-function [component & more]
 ....